Rules and regulations

-- Building up an environment imbued with spiritual and creative energy;
+- building up an environment imbued with spiritual and creative energy;

-- Widening people’s perspectives via the theatrical experience;
+- widening people’s perspectives via theatrical inputs;

-- Initiating and developing new relationships between Nottara Theater and Romanian and foreign festival networks;
+- initiating and developing new relationships between Nottara Theater and Romanian and foreign festival networks;

-- Inciting other cultural operators in Bucharest to work together toward the common goal of organizing an international festival in the city;
+- inciting other cultural operators in Bucharest to work together toward the common goal of organizing an international festival in the city;

-- Facilitating the cooperation of decision makers in the institutional, administrative, and political fields, for the purpose of developing a common important project.
+- facilitating the cooperation of decision makers in the institutional, administrative, and political fields, for the purpose of developing a common important project.

 III.
 What We Do